 When I see a patient for a follow up visit and the scale says they weigh exactly the same (or more) than they did a few weeks ago, I prepare for disaster.
 I mentally brace myself for a barrage of questions, and I even begin to question my own knowledge and experience with the human body.

 Not cool.
 Now there are two people in the room doubting themselves!
 The fact is, the human body is a crazy and unpredictable operation.
 Weight can fluctuate up to five pounds in a day depending on a variety of factors.
-Weight is simply not a reliable means to determine progress.
+Weight alone is simply not a reliable means to determine progress.
 So, how should we measure success?

 So what is really going on?